SAP-samples/hana-shine-xsa/exercises/exercise03/README.md

 ` cf api https://api.cf.us10.hana.ondemand.com`
 5. Login to Cloud Foundry by running below command
 ` cf login`
-6. On being prompted for Email enter email which was used for registering for SAP Cloud Platform Trial account and enter the password.
+6. On being prompted for Email, enter the mail address for SAP Cloud Platform Trial which has been given to you.
+Also enter the password.
 7. You will be logged into your Cloud Foundry org P*******trial_trial and space dev.
 ![Alt text](./images/CF_login.jpg "CF Login")
 8. Run the command `cf deploy com.sap.refapps.shine_1.3.10.mtar`
 9. The deployment starts.
 10. Follow the deploy process and you can notice that first the backing services like uaa, hana etc getting created.
-11. Followed by the service creation one by one the modules starts getting deployed starting with the db module (shine-core-db) and ending with web module (shine-web)
-12. Within a few minutes the complete application get deployed.
+Followed by the service creation one by one the modules starts getting deployed starting with the db module (shine-core-db) and ending with web module (shine-web).
+Within a few minutes the complete application gets deployed.
-13. After deployment run the command `cf apps` to see all the deployed apps.
+11. After deployment run the command `cf apps` to see all the deployed apps.
-14. Run command `cf apps` to see all the application instances.
+12. Run command `cf apps` to see all the application instances.
-15. Copy the url for the app `shine-web` and paste it in browser.
+13. Copy the url for the app `shine-web` and paste it in browser.
 ![Alt text](./images/CF_Apps.jpg "CF Apps")
-16. In a browser log in to this url with the SAP Cloud Platform User ID and password.
+14. In a browser log in to this url with the SAP Cloud Platform User ID and password.

 ### 2. Explore SHINE application
 1. Click on Ok to close the Welcome popup.